National Library of Malaysia: Malay Manuscript Collection

 Malay Manuscript is defined as a handwritten document in the Malay language in the Jawi script which surfaced in the beginning of the fourteenth century and ended in early twentieth century.
 It is an invaluable documentary heritage of the past which should be saved, stored and preserved.
 Since the early days when the Malays first learned how to write and particularly during the period when Islam penetrated into the Malay world, thousands of Malay manuscripts were produced covering a wide range of subjects spanning from literature encompassing prose and poem, history, religious Islamic teachings, law, medicine, beliefs and premonitions to court customs and administration reflecting the rich cultural heritage and high intellectual attainment of the Malays.

 Malay Manuscript Reference Service is located at the Centre of Malay Manuscript, 11th floor of Menara PNM, National Library of Malaysia.
-They serve the best quality of manuscript to the scholars for doing the research and referral with the friendly and convenience atmosphere.
+Established in 1985, they serve the best quality of manuscript to the scholars for doing the research and referral with the friendly and convenience atmosphere.
 Basically, the referral towards Malay Manuscripts collection more focus on the original one and microfilm copies with the permission and guidance by the reader advisory staff.
 Apart from the Malay manuscripts collection, NLM also provide the manuscripts in microfilms form from the other institution including in the country and overseas.
 Any photocopies from microfilm are provided with a charge.